 When you’re asleep and still for several hours, the fluid that helps your joints move easily can’t do its job.
 That’s why you wake up with knees or hands that are stiff and swollen.
 To make it better, try to move around more during the day.

-A joint is the place where two bones meet.
+A joint is a place where two bones meet.
 The end of each bone is covered in a layer of rubbery stuff called cartilage.
 This keeps them from rubbing together.
 But cartilage can wear away over time or after an injury.
 When it’s gone, the bones hit one another, and sometimes, tiny pieces break off.
 The result is a stiff, swollen, painful joint.

 Your first move might be to do fewer things that bother the joint in question.
 Over-the-counter drugs can help with pain and swelling.
 If they don’t, your doctor might inject stronger treatments directly into problem areas.
 You can wrap joints to protect them and stop overuse, but this could weaken your muscles, so don’t overdo it.
 Some people need surgery, but it’s rare.
 Your doctor will discuss treatments with you.